Danielskauge/Reinforcement-Learning/README.md

     - I have implemented it elsewhere, but it is currently excluded for being slow and messy.
 - Prioritized Experience Replay
     - Could improve sample efficiency, particularly important for real life robotics.

+***Note on Results***
+In all graphs, the average reward sums over the last 10 episodes is plotted unless otherwise specified.
+The final score is the reward sum of the last episode.

 ## DDPG